-- Unit 1: Language and Communication - Unit 2: Language Change
+- Unit 1: Language and ٠ Communication - Unit 2: Language Change Year 12

-- Unit 3: Language Variation and Social Purpose - Unit 4: Language variation and identity.
+- Social Purpose Unit 4: Language variation and - identity.

-VCE English Language is a good choice for students who would like there to be a right and wrong answer in English rather than the more subjective responses required to study texts in English and Literature.
+VCE English Language is a good choice for students who like there to be a right and wrong answer in English rather than the more subjective responses required to study texts in English and Literature.